Church of Norway: Legal status

 On 21 May 2012, the Norwegian Parliament passed a constitutional amendment for the second time (such amendments must be passed twice in separate parliaments to come into effect) that granted the Church of Norway increased autonomy, and states that "the Church of Norway, an Evangelical-Lutheran church, remains Norway's people's church, and is supported by the State as such" ('people's church' or folkekirke is also the name of the Danish state church, Folkekirken), replacing the earlier expression which stated that "the Evangelical-Lutheran religion remains the public religion of the State."
 The constitution also says that Norway's values are based on its Christian and humanist heritage, and according to the Constitution, the king is required to be Lutheran.
 The government still provides funding for the church as it does with other faith-based institutions, but the responsibility for appointing bishops and provosts now rests with the church instead of the government.
 Prior to 1997, the appointments of parish priests and residing chaplains was also the responsibility of the government, but the church was granted the right to hire such clergy directly with the new Church Law of 1997.
 The 2012 amendment implies that the church's own governing bodies, rather than the Council of State, appoints bishops.
 The government and the parliament no longer have an oversight function with regard to day-to-day doctrinal issues, although the Constitution states that the church is to be Evangelical-Lutheran.

 After the changes in 1997 and 2012, until the change in 2017, all clergy remained civil servants (state employees), and the central and regional church administrations remained a part of the state administration.
 The Church of Norway is regulated by its own law (kirkeloven) and all municipalities are required by law to support the activities of the Church of Norway and municipal authorities are represented in its local bodies.
 The amendment was a result of a compromise from 2008.
-Minister of Church Affairs Trond Giske then emphasized that the Church of Norway remains Norway's state church, stating that "the state church is retained.
+Trond Giske, the Minister of Church Affairs, then emphasized that the Church of Norway remains Norway's state church, stating that "the state church is retained.
 Neither the Labour Party nor the Centre Party had a mandate to agree to separate church and state."
 Of the government parties, the Labour Party and the Centre Party supported a continued state church, while only the Socialist Left Party preferred a separation of church and state, although all parties eventually voted for the 2008 compromise.

 The final amendment passed by a vote of 162–3.
 The three dissenting votes, Lundteigen, Ramsøy, and Toppe, were all from the Centre Party.

-Though still supported by the state of Norway, the church ceased to be the official state religion on 1 January 2017 and its approximately 1250 active clergy therefore simultaneously ceased to be employed by the Norwegian government.
+Though still supported by the state of Norway, the church ceased to be the official state religion on 1 January 2017 and its approximately 1,250 active clergy therefore simultaneously ceased to be employed by the Norwegian government.